When did Tapestry open?

 How will you teach to the individual child?

-Tapestry strives to offer a positive school culture and ideal educational setting for all students.
-In addition to the individualized attention children will receive, they will develop tolerance, self-esteem, and compassion for others in a safe and nurturing environment.
+There are many great reasons!
+Tapestry offers a positive school culture – a safe and nurturing environment – which is an ideal educational setting for all students.
+There is truly a feeling of community at the school, where everyone knows and is accountable for each other.
+In addition to the individualized attention students receive, typically developing students develop tolerance, self-esteem, and compassion for others with special needs.
 The development of unique talents and skills and positive character building, which are central in Tapestry programming, are especially important during the challenging adolescent years.
-Furthermore, Tapestry’s commitment to physical exercise and the arts, programs that are often cut in traditional educational environments, will make us unique.
-Supported by a partnership with the Alliance Theater, Tapestry will offer performance arts for all students, including theater camps, an afterschool drama program, and community performance opportunities.
+Furthermore, Tapestry’s commitment to the arts and daily physical exercise, programs that are often cut in traditional educational environments, make us unique.
+Supported by a partnership with the Alliance Theater, Tapestry offers performance arts for all students, which may include theater camps, an afterschool drama program, and community performance opportunities.
+In addition, all students are given Chromebooks and Kindles, affording them opportunity to develop their technology literacy.

-In order to create a strong community and learning environment supportive of every student, limited school and class size will be critical.
-Each grade will have two classes of 16 students per grade, i.e., 32 students per grade, and we will serve 224 students at capacity.
+In order to create a strong community and learning environment supportive of every student, limited school and class size is critical.
+Each grade has two classes of 16 students per grade, i.e., 32 students per grade, and we will serve 224 students at capacity.
 Ultimately, Tapestry hopes to create an inclusion school model that can be replicated in DeKalb as well as in other school systems.

 If I want my child to attend Tapestry, do I also need to enroll him/her through the DeKalb County School Choice Open Enrollment?

-No. In order to apply to Tapestry, parents will only need to fill out our application.
+No. In order to apply to Tapestry, parents will only need to fill out our online application.

 May I apply to Tapestry and also enter my child in another lottery through the DeKalb County School Choice Open Enrollment?